 What's considered an alternative therapy is a moving target.
 Get the facts about what CAM means and its changing role in health care.By Mayo Clinic Staff

-Complementary and alternative medicine has never been more popular.
-Nearly 40 percent of adults report using complementary and alternative medicine, also called CAM for short.
+Complementary medicine has never been more popular.
+Nearly 30 percent of adults report using complementary and alternative medicine (CAM).
 Doctors are embracing CAM therapies, too, often combining them with mainstream medical therapies — spawning the term "integrative medicine."